 It has the monsoons and the aridity, the spring blossoms and the autumn discolouration, the summer humidity and the winterly chills, Vietnam is a heaven on Earth.
 Hoi An is the urban metropolis of Vietnam, flowering in restaurants, cafes, bars and shopping, while its sister city, Ho chi Mihn provides the same vibrancy amidst its fervent motorcyclists and street vendors!
 Hike through Bac Ha or wander through evergreen forests and their inhabitants at Ba Be National Park.
 One does not depart Vietnam without a cup – or more – of the local Vietnamese coffee!
 Whether hot or iced, the flawless combination of espresso, condensed milk, and sugar will embed Vietnam in your memories for years to come!

 Singapore, a land of pride and pleasure, is the blueprint of an urban sanctuary in today’s times.
 What does it not have?
 A seamless, public transportation system, functional healthcare system, astounding cuisines, blend of rich cultures, environmental sustainability, endless shopping and only more!
-The Garden’s by the Bay surrounding the popular Marina Bay Sands hotel, and the Singapore Botanical Gardens are the literal lungs of the country.
+Explore Singapore Tourism with the Garden’s by the Bay surrounding the popular Marina Bay Sands hotel, and the Singapore Botanical Gardens are the literal lungs of the country.
 Singapore is perhaps the only place in the world where food stalls reside high in the Michelin records.
 Take full advantage of your time at the Changi International Airport, the world’s number one airport.
 A little city of its own, the amenities, delicacies, and accessibility within three extensive terminals easily enable prolonged, restful layovers!

 Asian food is a riot of flavours that is nutritious and wholesome as well.
 Thanks to its primarily agrarian economy, vegetables, nuts and cereals are prominent, with rice being a staple across the continent.
 Meat and fish are add-ons, used to highlight a dish rather than serve as the mainstay.
 The Asian culinary repertoire is vast and delightful, but here are a few dishes you must eat while in Asia.